igsr/gca_1000genomes_website/_faq/what-does-genotype-dosage-mean-phase1-integrated-call-set.md

 ---
-title: "What does Genotype Dosage mean in the phase1 integrated call set?"
+title: "What does Genotype Dosage mean in the phase 1 integrated call set?"
 faq_tags:
   - data-analysis
   - dosage